szheng1030/top-landing-page/README.md

-# top-landing-page
+# The Odin Project - Practice Landing Page
-The Odin Project - Landing Page
+A learning project done as a part of The Odin Project.